alpacaxander/omniglobe_update_suite/README.md

  8. select OK.

 ## Debugging

-Make sure the folders are currect from step one.

 On the windows toolbar, hidden icons, right click docker and select Restart.
 Even if this does not solve the issue it is important to do this while debugging.